Eoli-an/REAM/learned.md

 Previously I did  i.e. const words = data.words;.
 This is not reeactive, so even if data.words changes, words stays the same.
 Rather just use data.words everywhere...(was also problem why images did not update)

 # SQL upsert constraint
-If I want to have a constraint over multiple cols in supabase, I first have to create a combined unique index
+If I want to have a constraint over multiple cols in supabase, I first have to create a combined unique index https://stackoverflow.com/questions/75247517/supabase-upsert-multiple-onconflict-constraints

+# File upload
+File upload with enctype="multipart/form-data", https://www.okupter.com/blog/sveltekit-file-upload